ni/nimble/packages/nimble-components/CONTRIBUTING.md

 ## Development workflow

 1. When creating new components, create the folder structure and decide how to implement the component as described in [Develop new components](#develop-new-components).
-2. Run the Storybook command from the `nimble` directory:
+2. Run the Storybook build and start commands from the `storybook` package directory:

+    `npm run build`

-    `npm run storybook -w @ni/nimble-components`
+    `npm run start`

     Storybook will build its own copy of the component in a temporary folder which is separate from the normal build.